gmp26/site/sources/resources/widget_lib/lodash.md

 <: } :>

-_It's important to get the brackets, braces and tags correct, as they are here._
+_It's important to get the brackets, braces and tags correct._

 ## Web and Print

-Interactive can content be ignored entirely, or somehow handled specially in print.
+Interactive content can be ignored entirely, or somehow handled specially in print.

 ### Toggle buttons and collapsed blocks